open-formulieren/open-forms/docs/developers/backend/modules/authentication.rst

 and :attr:`openforms.authentication.contrib.yivi_oidc.config.YiviOptionsSerializer.additional_attributes_groups`
 determine which attributes to include in the condiscon parameter.

-:meth:`openforms.authentication.contrib.yivi_oidc.plugin.YiviOIDCAuthentication.start_login`
+:meth:`openforms.authentication.contrib.yivi_oidc.oidc_plugins.YiviPlugin.get_extra_params` retrieves the
-passes the plugin options to :class:`openforms.authentication.contrib.yivi_oidc.views.OIDCAuthenticationInitView`, after which :meth:`openforms.authentication.contrib.yivi_oidc.views.OIDCAuthenticationInitView.get_extra_params` adds the attributes to the authentication request.
+authentication backend options and adds the attributes to the authentication request.

 As the condiscon scope is form-specific, we need to modify the authentication request scopes dynamically.
 The scope is shaped following the